sum-catnip/padantic/readme.md

 ## Look how pretty it looks
 ill need to update this gif someday since ive added colors to padantic but anyways, enjoy this gif:
 ![animated gif](https://cdn.discordapp.com/attachments/567308861640540210/687588463721447470/speed-oracle.gif)

+## Tricks
+- The -noiv tags gets you the first blocks intermediate bytes so you can recover the IV if you guess the first blocks plaintext by simple XOR'ing them
+- Consider adding a random delay (and useragent) to your oracle
+- The -O tag is optional but its very usefull to have the results stored in a file
+- If you need to debug your oracle, write to stderr and use the --log switch to generate a logfile.
+The logfile will contain every stderr output